This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

 Right now, there are different kinds of mushroom coffee being made by various companies, and it’s basically regular coffee infused with medicinal mushroom extracts.

-Several companies are now making a powdered combination of instant coffee and mushrooms extracts.
+Several companies are now making a powdered combination of instant coffee and mushroom extracts.
 All you need to do is add hot water to create a cup of mushroom coffee.

-To create mushroom coffee mixes, mushroom extract powders are often created by by isolating and spray-drying different key constituents of medicinal mushrooms.
+To create mushroom coffee mixes, mushroom extract powders are often made by isolating and spray-drying different key constituents of medicinal mushrooms.
 Mushroom powder is touted as having the health benefits of mushrooms but at an even more concentrated level.

 There are also packets of mushroom extracts with healthy ingredients like organic peppermint and anise extracts along with some stevia.
 A packet like this can be added to your favorite tea to create a hot cup of mushroom tea.